bwsw/sj-platform/SJDocs/source/Tutorial.rst

 This tutorial provides step-by-step instructions to deploy the demo project to Mesos using Marathon.
 At first step, Mesos with all the services will be deployed.
 Then entities will be created for the platform.
 Finally, modules will be launched and results will be visualised using Kibana.

-**Option 3.** Also, you can run SJ-Platform locally deploying it on `minimesos <http://streamjuggler.readthedocs.io/en/develop/SJ_Deployment.html#minimesos-deployment>`_ as a testing environment.

-Minimum system requirements in this case are as follows:

-- git,
-- sbt (see `official documentation <http://www.scala-sbt.org/download.html>`_),
-- Docker (see `official documentation <https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/>`_),
-- cURL.

 For the example task we provide instructions to deploy the platform **to Mesos** using Marathon.

 The deployment is performed via REST API.